ISAC Network Planning: Sensing Coverage Analysis and 3-D BS Deployment Optimization: System Model

+where \({\bf{b}}_n\) denotes the position of the \(n\)th BS.\footnote{While our study treats static BS placement, the framework naturally extends to mobile BSs (e.g., drones) by re-optimizing time-varying locations on a receding horizon using online user and target trajectory estimates, subject to mobility and energy constraints, to minimize a time-averaged area-CRLB.}

 \begin{remark} In contrast to communication sum rate maximization, where the sum rate can theoretically grow unbounded as the SNR increases, fairness is difficult to ensure.
 The system tends to allocate more resources to users having better channel conditions, potentially leaving users with poor channels underserved or even entirely ignored.
 However, since the CRLB is strictly positive, minimizing the area CRLB can be heavily influenced by sub-regions having high CRLB values, even if the CRLB is near zero across most of the sensing area.
+This characteristic makes the optimization highly sensitive to regions with poor performance, compelling BS deployment to prioritize these regions for improvement.
 Consequently, minimizing the area CRLB is inherently sensitive to worst-case locations.
 Explicitly, if a sub-region's CRLB tends to infinity, so does the objective, forcing BS deployment to eliminate worse sensing points and thus yielding a naturally balanced performance over the area of interest without an explicit upper-bound constraint of $ \max_{\mathbf{t}_k}\mathrm{CRLB}(\mathbf{t}_k)\le\mathrm{CRLB}^{\mathrm{th}} $. \end{remark}